Close Button

 Hip replacement surgery in Kent

-As we get older, we may start to suffer from arthritis of the hip, affecting our mobility and causing pain or discomfort.
-It can affect sleep, work, ability to exercise and have a negative effect on how we feel, both physically and mentally.
+As we get older, we may start to suffer from arthritis of the hip which can affect our mobility and reduce independence.
+Hip pain can affect sleep, work, ability to exercise and have a negative effect on how we feel, both physically and mentally.

-Most patients return to a normal life following hip replacement surgery so, if you’re struggling to do the things you love, we can help.
+Most patients return to normal movement and mobility following hip replacement surgery at our hospital so, if you’re struggling to do the things you love, we can help.

 How much does a hip replacement cost?